Computers were once just that, computers. They were super fast calculators.

 Those consequences might seem small now and grow bigger later.
 And no, we’re not talking Skynet per se.
 But all tech has unintended consequences.

 How will we deal with those consequences?
-Need someone to help you think through these kinds of things?
+Need someone to help you think through these kinds of things in web application development?
 Get a quote from our team of experts.